 - Titanic Belfast is the world’s largest Titanic visitor experience.

-- Since opening in March 2012, the attraction has welcomed approximately 6 million visitors from over 145 countries.
+- Since opening in March 2012, the attraction has welcomed more than 7 million visitors from over 145 countries.

 - The building can hold over 3,547 visitors at any one time - the same number as the capacity of Titanic!